Paid Parking Debut Has ‘Rough Areas’

 Officers will issue warnings for first offenses

-The year-round meter system, along with the residential parking program being enforced on side streets, began April 5 and requires that visitors pay to park on Main Street from Friday through Sunday, as well as holidays.
+The year-round meter system, along with the residential parking program being enforced on side streets, began April 5 and requires visitors to pay to park on Main Street from 10 a.m. to 6 p.m.
+Friday through Sunday.
+At its Wednesday (April 17) meeting, the board said it would likely drop enforcement on Monday holidays because it requires reprogramming the payment kiosks each time.

-Trustee Eliza Starbuck, who has shepherded both programs, said metered parking’s first weekend produced “some rough areas” and “wasn’t perfect,” in part because the three parking enforcement staff are being trained.
+Trustee Eliza Starbuck, who has shepherded both programs, said on April 10 that metered parking’s first weekend produced “some rough areas” and “wasn’t perfect,” partly because the three parking enforcement staff are being trained.
+(The Village Board on March 27 approved hiring two part-time enforcement agents for $20 per hour.)
 In addition, some merchants feel “threatened,” she said.

 “They’re getting very sharp complaints from customers, people saying they’ll never come back” after receiving a $75 parking ticket, said Starbuck.

-But the program produced revenue, traffic was calmer and she received “a lot of really great feedback,” said Starbuck.
-She said the first weekend showed that signage needs to be improved to more clearly inform drivers of the metered parking rules.
+But the program produced revenue — $7,700 in its first six days — traffic was calmer and she received “a lot of really great feedback,” Starbuck said.
+She said the first weekend showed that signage needs to be improved to better inform drivers of the metered parking rules.

 The board said that, through April 28, one warning will be issued per license plate number for Main Street violations.
 Starbuck suggested that shop owners be asked to display posters that explain the parking rules.